greatego2014/test/readme.txt

-hello, this is a new git test! and that's another line!
+Git is a distributed version control system.
+Git is free software distributed under the GPL.